Technology is becoming a huge part of how we travel, but just how much are the gadgets we use changing the way we travel?

 The technology is already here, augmented reality has been around for a while, as have all the other software necessary to make this tech a potentially essential piece of kit, it is just a matter of refining the gadget so it doesn’t look quite so bad on your face.
 Think Geordie La Forge without the visor!
 (And yes, you get extra geek points for guessing the reference!)

-Smart watches at the moment aren’t that great at all to be honest, they are still just expensive extensions of your phone.
+Smart watches are exactly the same, at the moment aren’t that great at all to be honest.
+They are still just a little bit faddy and an expensive extension of your phone.
 Nothing more than a gimmick really.
 But as they evolve and get better over the next couple of years, the potential to have a variety of real life applications that will benefit the average traveller strapped to your wrist is immense.
 Airlines are already starting to pioneer contactless smart watch boarding passes similar to the passes already available on smartphones, and I don’t care how old you get, anyone who watched Knight Rider in the Eighties will get a kick out of speaking into their wristwatch when they think no one is looking!

 It isn’t just about the technology you have on you though, it is also about the technology that is increasingly being built into the environment around you.
 As intuitive semantic technology becomes increasingly common, wearable technology will take advantage of this software to be able to provide you with a much more personal experience wherever you go.